fraserlove/captiq/README.md

 ## Additional Information

-Share splits (sub-divisions) and mergers (consolidations) are supported and detected automatically via the [Yahoo Finance API](https://pypi.org/project/yfinance/), however spin-off events (de-mergers) are not currently supported.
+Share sub-divisions and consolidations are supported and detected automatically via the [Yahoo Finance API](https://pypi.org/project/yfinance/), however spin-off events (de-mergers) are not currently supported.

 No special handling of accumulation shares in investment funds (where dividends or interest are automatically reinvested) is currently supported.
 This may result in different tax implications than what is reported.